leomotors/Website-Vector-Calculator-2/README.md

 ## 🛣️ Original

-This project is Remake of abandoned [Website Vector Calculator 1](https://github.com/Leomotors/Website-Vector-Calculator) which is made when I just learn Web Dev and of Course *it is garbage*
+This project is Remake of abandoned [Website Vector Calculator 1](https://github.com/Leomotors/Website-Vector-Calculator) written using VanillaJS (In TypeScript) which is made when I just learn Web Dev.
+It is cool but also garbage.

 Check out the Vector Calculator C Version (Original of this Series) [Here](https://github.com/Leomotors/Mini-Vector-Calculator)!

 ## 📱 Features

-**WORK IN PROGRESS**
+- [X] Find Size of Vector

+- [X] Add 2 or more Vectors

+- [X] Subtract 2 Vectors

+- [X] Dot Product, Cross Product of 2 Vectors

+- [X] Project One on Another

+- [X] Find Area formed by 2 Vectors

+- [X] Find Volume Formed by 3 Vectors

 ## 🌿 Build